Introduction and overview

 XY is a website focused on men, masculinities, and gender politics.
 XY is a space for the exploration of issues of gender and sexuality, the daily issues of men’s and women’s lives, and practical discussion of personal and social change.

-XY features over 200 articles on key ‘men’s issues’, from fathering and men’s health to the relationships between masculinity, class, race and sexuality, to domestic violence.
+XY features 100s of articles on key ‘men’s issues’, from fathering and men’s health to the relationships between masculinity, class, race and sexuality, to domestic violence.
 XY makes available key national and international guides and manuals to working with men and boys and engaging men and boys in projects of building gender equality, ending violence against women, and striving for social justice.
 XY also includes personal stories, book reviews, and links to related websites.

 XY is intended to be comprehensive, cutting-edge, and global.
 XY represents one of the most substantial resources on men and gender issues on the internet.
 And it is one of the most well-known, and linked-to, profeminist sites in the world.

 I hope that you will support and contribute to XY: